leukemia-kispi/HiChIP-Analysis/README.md

 ## General Setup of Virtual Machine

-Original work was done by running Virtual Machines on Science Cloud UZH (https://cloud.s3it.uzh.ch/auth/login/?next=/).
+Original work was done by running Virtual Machines on [Science Cloud UZH](https://cloud.s3it.uzh.ch/auth/login/?next=/).
 Examples were done in an VM of a Ubuntu 20.04 system.
 The VM was created with 32 core CPU and 128GB RAM for data processing.

 Instructions for launching an instance and connecting is not covered here.
-Go to https://docs.s3it.uzh.ch/cloud/training/training_handout/ for details.
+Go to [training handouts](https://docs.s3it.uzh.ch/cloud/training/training_handout/) for details.
 For basic setup procedure proceed with below instructions.

 **Virtual machine update**